jesseopdenbrouw/riscv-minimal/README.md

 # riscv-minimal
 A minimalistic RISC-V 32-bit processor written in VHDL targeted for an FPGA

-NOTE: This project is in its initial stage.
-Only a very limited
-      set of program currently run on the processor.

 The RISV-C processor uses the RV32I instruction set with the exception of the FENCE, ECALL and EBREAK instructions.
 Exceptions are currently not supported.
 Software support is limited.
-Only very simple C programs can run on the processor, created by the GNU C Compiler for RISC-V. Assembler programs can be compiled by the C compiler.
+Only simple C programs have been tested, created by the GNU C Compiler for
+RISC-V. Assembler programs can be compiled by the C compiler.

 The processor is developed on a Cyclone V FPGA with the use